milfrisi/generative-art-generator/README.md

 │   ├── default.properties        # job.properties is created by merging `default.properties` and
 │   ├── <user>.properties         # `<user>.properties` (if it exists). `<user>` is the keytab user.
 │   └── env
-│       └── requirements.txt      # Python dependencies of your application (always provide exact versions)
+│       └── environment.yml       # Python dependencies of your application (always provide exact versions)
 └── src                           # your application source code
     ├── app
     │   ├── <workflow-1>          # a workflow directory